 Lysimachia quadrifolia ( Whorled Yellow Loosetrife )

 An erect, rhizomatous perennial, reaching up to 3.2 feet in height, that is native to eastern North America ( from eastern Minnesota to Michigan's Upper Peninsula to Tobermory, Ontario to Ottawa, Ontario to New Brunswick; south to central Mississippi to South Carolina ).
 It is now critically endangered in New York State despite once being common along Lake Erie and the Niagara River.
 In the Windsor-Detroit region; it was only noted as being rare at Detroit during the 1800s.
+It is locally abundant on the savannah at the Constance Bay Sandhills near Ottawa, Ontario.
 It was abundant on the Ohio shore during that time.

 The lance-shaped leaves, up to 5 x 1.8 inches in size, are arranged in whorls of 4 to 6.
 The foliage is smooth, glossy bright green.